DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 4. Validate the values in the code that directly uses them.

+Note that client validation is for optimization only.
+To ensure safety, always use client validation in conjunction with server validation.

 ![Validation Diagram](https://raw.githubusercontent.com/DevExpress/aspnet-security-bestpractices/wiki-static-resources/validation-diagram.png)

 You can specify value restrictions using a control's properties such as MaxLength, Min/Max Values, Required, etc. Server side validation does not allow to submit an invalid value even if you manage to send an invalid value bypassing the client validation.
 If the value is invalid, the editor's value is set to the previous value set on the editor's `init`.

-Note that this value can be invalid if it is obtained from a database where it was saved without validation.
+Note that starting with the version 19.2, the value set on `init` is also validated and cannot be saved if validation fails.
+In earlier versions, this value would be saved without validations if it was not modified on the client.

 ### 7.2 Validation in List Editors